X-Niter/DeepMobLearning-Extended/README.md

 ## DMLE's Intentions

 The intentions of this forked project is to study and expand the mod in it's 1.12.2 state to further the experience and push the project to it's limits.
-Being branched off of a pre-modifed form of DML called [Deep Mob Learning (Grindfest Edition)](https://github.com/Ethryan/DeepMobLearning) modified by
+Being branched off of a pre-modifed form of DML called [Deep Mob Learning "Grindfest Edition"](https://github.com/Ethryan/DeepMobLearning) modified by
 [Ethryan](https://github.com/Ethryan).
 I have been taking the time to build off that and further experiment with adding more features into the project!